Jarhawk/PROJET-GPT/docs/inventaire_avance.md

 # Inventaire Avancé

-The advanced inventory module handles monthly stock counts per storage zone.
-Products are filtered by `zone_stockage` and family.
+The advanced inventory module handles monthly stock counts, optionally by zone declared in the inventory header.
+Products are filtered by family and search term.
 Quantities are entered for each product and differences are calculated on the fly.

 For beverage zones the form displays the monthly requisition and the difference with the calculated consumption.
 Values for the previous two months can be shown for quick comparison.